-As a company that focuses on technology for education, you understand that there are no grade levels where a teacher goes in without a plan.
-Marketing is no different.
+As a company that focuses on technology for education, you understand there are no grade levels where a teacher goes in without a plan.
+Marketing is no exception.

 One strategy that has been present throughout the history of marketing is Outbound marketing.
-This style of marketing takes the forms of ads for television, phone calls, print, and radio, as well as other forms for reaching out to your audience.
-You are basically fishing in a lake of consumers in hopes you will attain a few quality leads.
-The issue with Outbound is that not everyone is interested in what you have to offer, so that fish in the lake might not be hungry.
-In reality, this might work for some businesses that stand out from the rest, but in the Education Technology industry, one should consider Outbound marketing continuously while focusing on another marketing approach.
+This marketing style takes the forms of ads for television, phone calls, print, and radio, as well as other forms for reaching out to your audience.
+You are fishing in a lake of consumers, hoping you will attain a few quality leads.
+The issue with Outbound is that not everyone is interested in what you offer, so the fish in the lake might not be hungry.
+In reality, this might work for some businesses that stand out, but in the Education Technology industry, one should consider Outbound marketing continuously while focusing on another marketing approach.

-That other marketing approach is called Inbound marketing!
-Inbound’s approach to marketing is right up any Education Technology’s industry because you are providing, relevant, useful information that your consumer/readers see as a value.
+The other marketing approach is called Inbound marketing.
+Inbound’s approach to marketing is right up in any Education Technology industry because you provide relevant, useful information that your consumers/readers see as valuable.
 You are educating your audience on solutions that can help their need or want, outlining how your service comes in to save the day.
-When utilizing this method, you will help attract website visitors, organically.
-You are able to convert those visitors into quality leads, followed by closing those leads into paying customers.
+When utilizing this method, you will help attract website visitors organically.
+You can convert those visitors into quality leads, followed by closing those leads into paying customers.
 After they become a paying customer, your final job is to secure your customer retention rates by delighting your customers so they can speak highly of you to their colleagues.

 Providing quality content to your audience is the latest and smartest approach to marketing.
 Why?
-Aside from what we just went over, you are addressing the needs of the consumer.
-You are understanding what your ideal buyers are going through and how you can help them.
-You want your customers happy, right?
-By focusing on Inbound efforts, you are literally helping and educating your ideal happy customer.
+Aside from what we discussed, you are addressing consumers’ needs.
+You understand what your ideal buyers are going through and how you can help them.
+You want your customers to be happy.
+By focusing on Inbound efforts, you are helping and educating your ideal happy customer.

 Below are the 4 critical phases of developing a Content & Inbound Strategy to create customer-centered content.

-Phase Result: By working with your team, you are now able to understand your business inside and out.
-If anyone asks you about your businesses service, you should have a great idea of what to say.
-Assessing your company will always help you see other objectives that you might not have cause prior, giving you a clear picture on what to pursue for your organizations growth.
+Phase Result: By working with your team, you can understand your business inside and out.
+If anyone asks you about your business’s service, you should know what to say.
+Assessing your company will help you see other objectives giving you a clear picture of what to pursue in your organization’s growth.

 Phase Result: After achieving your three Buyer Personas, you are heading in the right direction!
 With these Buyer Personas, you are able to understand what goes on in the mind of your ideal consumers.
 You know their wants, their needs and how you fit in to their solution.
 It’ll take some time to crash your top three candidates but the time is well worth it.
 You will be able to use these Buyer Personas for multiple teams within your company, such as Sales or Marketing.

-Phase Result: After this phase is over, you will have such a clear way of looking at your buyer’s journey and what it takes to turn your qualified leads into a sale.
-This outline will qualify, and nurture your leads throughout the buyer persona’s journey.
+Phase Result: After this phase, you will have a clear way of looking at your buyer’s journey and what it takes to turn your qualified leads into a sale.
+This outline will qualify and nurture your leads throughout the buyer persona’s journey.

-Phase Result: After this stage has been completed, you have developed a detailed content plan to attract your ideal personas by answering common questions through your content article and premium content offers.
-You have mapped out what platforms you’ll use to send out the information and to whom.
+Phase Result: After completing this stage, you have developed a detailed content plan to attract your ideal personas by answering common questions through your content article and premium content offers.
+You have mapped out what platforms you’ll use to send the information and to whom.
 You have also created multiple email/social headlines for your content piece, setting up your campaigns in the best order possible.
 When these stages come together, you have a recipe for success.

-Let’s face it, marketing can be tough when you really dive in and get your hands dirty.
-When marketing your Education Technology service, keep in mind who your ideal customers are, what their needs are, and how you can solve them in a proactive way through content.
-Inbound marketing along with outbound marketing are two styles of marketing that should be utilized to the fullest.
+Let’s face it.
+Marketing can be challenging when you dive in and get your hands dirty.
+When marketing your Education Technology service, remember who your ideal customers are, their needs, and how you can proactively solve them through content.
+Inbound and outbound marketing are two styles of marketing that should be utilized to the fullest.
 The market in education technology is very specialized, so your content needs to be as well.
-Quality content is king and it’s what your ideal consumers want.
-Most people research before making a purchase, no matter if you are focusing on B2C or B2B marketplaces, so creating the right strategy is super important.
+Quality content is king, and it’s what your ideal consumers want.
+Most people research before making a purchase, whether you are focusing on B2C or B2B marketplaces, so creating the right strategy is super important.

 To learn about what’s needed to develop an effective Content and Inbound Strategy, grab our free eBook here!

-To take a deeper dive into Inbound Marketing and see where your company stands in your market, reach out to Responsify for a 1-on-1 strategy session today!
+To dive deeper into Inbound Marketing and see where your company stands in your market, reach out to Responsify for a 1-on-1 strategy session today!